Music: Jefferson Airplane

 science-fiction concept album Blows Against the Empire

 ), including members of the original group as well as new musicians drawn from Kantner's solo album, such as lead guitarist Craig Chaquico and Peter Kaukonen, brother of Jorma.
 Most importantly was the addition of lead singer Mickey Thomas, who joined after the exit of Marty Balin in the late seventies and subsequently became the effective leader of the band in the late eighties.
 This iteration of the group did produce some good melodic rock music and had several successful albums, but they're probably best remembered today as, "That band that showed up in The Star Wars Holiday Special

 ."
-The band soon started to bleed members, and with Paul Kantner's departure in 1984, none of the original Airplane/Starship members were left.
+The band soon started to bleed members, and with Paul Kantner's departure in 1984, none of the original Airplane/Starship members except for Grace Slick were left.